oVirt/ovirt-site/source/release/4.0.5/index.html.md

 ##### Team: Integration

+ - [BZ 1347340](https://bugzilla.redhat.com/1347340) <b>[RFE] hosted engine should check the actual size of the qcow instead of relying on the OVA</b><br>Feature: ovirt-hosted-engine-setup will check the actual size of images contained in OVAs.<br><br>Reason: Previously, ovirt-hosted-engine-setup relied on the OVA metadata to determine the size of the image, and the amount of temporary disk space needed to unpack it.
+However, sparsified images would report a value much higher than the actual space required on-disk.<br><br>Result: ovirt-hosted-engine-setup will now check for the actual size of the disk image indicated by the OVA in order to determine the amount of temporary storage needed.
  - [BZ 1343451](https://bugzilla.redhat.com/1343451) <b>upgrade-appliance should warn about sshd keys changes</b><br>During the migration of the hosted-engine VM from 3.6/el6 to 4.0/el7, hosted-engine-setup is going to deploy a new appliance and so the ssh keys are going to be regenerated.<br>So the user has to remove previous entries from know_hosts on his clients.

+#### oVirt Host Deploy

+##### Team: Network

+ - [BZ 1373968](https://bugzilla.redhat.com/1373968) <b>Deploying a host with an external Neutron network configured fails</b><br>With the release of OpenStack Liberty the Open vSwitch<br>agent ini file location has changed.
+This caused host deployment to fail when latest releases of OpenStack were used.
+Support for Liberty and newer releases of OpenStack have been added avoiding the failure of the host deployment.

 ### Rebase: Bug Fixes and Enhancements